ebg1223/t3-tamagui/README.md

     - `features` (don't use a `screens` folder. organize by feature.)
     - `provider` (all the providers that wrap the app, and some no-ops for Web.)
     - `navigation` Next.js has a `pages/` folder.
 React Native doesn't.
 This folder contains navigation-related code for RN.
 You may use it for any navigation code, such as custom links.
+  - `api` tRPC api routers and definitions
+  - `db` Prisma schema and generated client

 You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.

 ## 🏁 Start the app

+- Clone .env.example to .env.
+Fill in values.
+Then, you need to enter clerk.dev public api(same as NEXT_PUBLIC_CLERK_FRONTEND_API) into apps/expo/App.tsx in frontendApi.

 - Install dependencies: `yarn`